nullmax-vision/QAF2D/README.md

 Comparison of the base detectors and their QAF2D enhanced version on the nuScenes validation split.

 ### Note
 Due to some internal policies, we do not release the full codebase, and the current 2D detection results are read from a saved file.

 ## Citation

-If you find QAF2D is useful in your research or applications, please consider giving us a star 🌟 and citing it by the following BibTeX entry.
+If you find QAF2D  useful in your research or applications, please consider  citing it.
+Thank you.

 ```bibtex
 @inproceedings{ji2024enhancing,